-In rain, snow and wet ground, slow down.
+In the rain, snow and wet ground, slow down.

-Wet ground from rain/snow is an invisible enemy of an electric vehicle efficiency (and any vehicle for that matter) affecting the range by about 30%.
+Wet ground from rain/snow is an invisible enemy of an electric vehicle’s efficiency (and any vehicle for that matter), affecting the range by about 30%.

 A simple way to increase efficiency in wet conditions is to go slow.

-For snow, you might be thinking winter types – they might help with a better grip on the road but not really aid with battery efficiency.
+For snow, you might be thinking winter types – they might help with a better grip on the road but not aid battery efficiency.